 3. May Reduce The Signs Of Aging

-It was found to improve the appearance of wrinkles, reduce tactile roughness, pore size, and boost overall skin radiance (2).
+It exhibits anti-aging effects as it was found to improve the appearance of wrinkles, reduce tactile roughness, pore size, and boost overall skin radiance (2).
 It also helped improve pigmentation, firmness, and jaw-line contour.

 4. May Reduce Redness And Inflammation